-5 Best Places to Buy Lab-Grown Diamond Engagement Rings (2022)
+The 6 Best Places to Buy Lab-Grown Diamond Engagement Rings in 2022

 Who would not want that?

 Lab-grown diamonds are exploding in popularity, and there are good reasons for that.
-If you want to learn more about the benefits of lab-created diamonds, you can find 3 compelling reasons for choosing a lab-grown diamond over a mined one here.
+If you want to learn more about the benefits of lab-created diamonds, you can find three reasons for choosing a lab-grown diamond over a mined one here.
 In short, lab-grown diamonds are exactly the same as mined diamonds.
-There is nothing special about a diamond that has been pulled up from the ground.
+There is nothing special about a diamond pulled up from the ground.

 What’s more, lab-grown diamonds are better for the environment and society at large.
 Diamonds made in a laboratory do not fuel conflict or corrupt government.
 Indeed, much of the production is increasingly fuelled by sustainable energy.

-In the below, we’ll guide you through buying a lab-grown diamond engagement ring before recommending our top 5 best places to purchase lab-grown diamond engagement rings.
-To truly understand why these jewelers are so much better than their competitors, it’s necessary to understand and appreciate the complicated diamond buying process.
+Below, we’ll guide you through buying a lab-grown diamond engagement ring before recommending our top 6 best places to purchase lab-grown diamond engagement rings.
+To truly understand why these jewelers are so much better than their competitors, it’s necessary to understand and appreciate the complicated diamond-buying process.

 If you want help, read our ultimate guide to buying a lab-grown diamond engagement ring online.
 And remember to learn what you need to know before buying a lab-grown diamond engagement ring online.

-If you’re already an expert, you can skip straight to our reviews and recommendations of the best places to buy lab-grown diamonds engagement rings.
+If you’re already an expert, you can skip to our reviews and recommendations of the best places to buy lab-grown diamond engagement rings.
 Then, you can read our intro to lab-grown diamonds explaining the 4Cs in greater detail if you want to learn more.
-And if you want more hand-holding through the buying process, more tips, and recommendations, then read our easy-to-read step-by-step buying guide to lab-grown diamonds.
+And if you want more hand-holding through the buying process, tips, and recommendations, read our easy-to-read step-by-step buying guide to lab-grown diamonds.

 - What you need to know before buying a lab-grown diamond engagement ring